Publications

 These documents outline utility industry best practice.
 However it should not be assumed that all mains or services will conform to the recommendations contained in these publications.

-DRAFT Volume 1: Street Works UK Guidelines on the Positioning and Colour Coding of Underground Utilities' Apparatus (Issue 10)
+Volume 1: Street Works UK Guidelines on the Positioning and Colour Coding of Underground Utilities' Apparatus (Issue 10)

 These guidelines describe utility industry practice.
 However, it should not be assumed that all mains or services will conform to the recommendations for positioning or colour coding contained in this publication.